SHOOTING THE BLACK POWDER REVOLVER

 revolver ever made.
 Many people also insist that Colt single

-action revolvers have always had superior "point-ability" (important in
+action revolvers without a top strap have always had superior "point-ability" (important in

-For all these reasons and because the Colts had been "battle tested," old Sam Colt felt he could charge big money for his revolvers and he did.
-Remington was a "Johnny come lately" and had no such delusions regarding the worth of their revolvers just because of reputation.
-Remington's reputation would have to be built from scratch and so they were satisfied to sell a lot of "plain Jane" revolvers without fancy color hardening and engraving for less money and by doing so, impress government buyers that way (which they did).
+For all these reasons and because the Colts had been "battle tested" in wars from India to Mexico and in countless skirmishes by the most famous fighting men of the time, old Sam Colt felt he could charge big money for his revolvers and he did.
+Remington was a "Johnny come lately" and had no such delusions regarding the worth of their revolver, regardless of its technical superiority.
+Remington's reputation would have to be built from scratch and so they were satisfied to sell a lot of "plain Jane" revolvers without fancy color hardening and engraving for much less money and by doing so, impress government buyers that way (which they did).
+Once in the hands of fighting men, the Remington revolver would speak for itself and at the end of the War, it was the preferred surplus revolver the returning soldier would take home.

 Of course, there are many other types of revolvers on the market ranging from the Starr double action to the huge Dragoons to the 9 shot + shotgun LeMat to the brass framed and historically accurate reproductions of Confederate manufactured pistols in .36 caliber to the awful non-historic brass framed models in .44 caliber.
 They all work the same, load the same and are equally fun to shoot, but as they were in the past, "also ran" models are only a small fraction of what people were shooting then and just a fraction of what people are shooting today, so I am not going to go into any detail about them.
 Let it suffice that the general information presented here applies to them just as it does to the Colts and Remingtons.